-Before I go on, I want to thank you all for the overwhelming response to my Parsi Eedu Par Wafer recipe - I was really blown away and so happy that so many of you enjoyed this simple yet beloved family recipe.
+Before I go on, I want to thank you all for the overwhelming response to my Parsi Eedu Par Wafer recipe - I was really blown away by the response to my simple yet beloved family recipe.
 If you haven't seen or tried the recipe yet, please do and let me know what you think.

-So back to today's recipe - unlike some kheema recipes that have so many steps, this one is easy, fast and has amazing flavor!
+So back to today's recipe - unlike some other kheema recipes, this one is easy, fast and has amazing flavor!
 When I was living in Mumbai I had served this recipe as part of a buffet of dishes to my Parsi friends - the ultimate kheema experts - who all assured me the taste was spot on!
 I always love finishing these kinds of dishes with fresh coriander/cilantro and mint because it just brings so much freshness and complements the meatiness of the dish so well.
 I also like freshly chopped tomato on my kheema for the same reason.
 My recipe also had potatoes in it because I feel it just adds another dimension to the textures and flavors.

-Kheema is traditional served in number of ways - with roti, naan, bread rolls, rice and of course some cooling raita or plain yogurt and katchumber (onion/tomato salad).
+As I touched on above, kheema is traditionally served with roti, naan, bread or rice, some cooling raita or plain yogurt and a fresh katchumber (onion/tomato salad).

 YOU WILL NEED